AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 <!-- prettier-ignore -->
 $$ min(wBCE(y,\hat{y}))=min(BCE(y,\hat{y})) $$

-I won’t elaborate on this here, but I’ll mention that the minimum of BCE is simply y:
+I won’t elaborate on this here, but I’ll mention that the minimum of BCE is simply `y`:

 <!-- prettier-ignore -->
 $$ min(BCE(y,\hat{y}))=y $$